-“There’s nothing like this anywhere in the world,” Alan Hogg, from New Zealand’s University of Waikato, told the website.
+“There’s nothing like this anywhere in the world,” Alan Hogg, from New Zealand’s University of Waikato, said.
 “This Ngāwhā kauri is unique.”

-The lifespan of the kauri tree covers a point in Earth’s history when the magnetic field almost reversed.
-At this time, the magnetic north and south went on an excursion but did not quite complete a full reversal as they went on an excursion.
+The period in which the tree was alive was a time in Earth’s history when the magnetic field nearly reversed.
+The magnetic north and south did not quite conclude a full reversal as they went on an excursion.

-Earth’s magnetic field is thought to be generated by the iron in the planet’s core.
-As it moves around, it produces electric currents that extend far into space.
+The iron in the core of the Earth is believed to generate the magnetic field.
+The movement of the Earth causes electric currents that extend far into space.
 Protecting Earth from the solar wind, the magnetic field serves as a barrier.
-The solar wind is a stream of charged particles from the Sun that could strip away the ozone layer if it were to impact the atmosphere.
+The solar wind is a stream of charged particles from the Sun that could possibly strip away the ozone layer if it were to impact the atmosphere.

 This is the first time that a tree was found that lived through the near reversal.
 The kauri tree rings show complete evidence of the near reversal.
-“It’s the time it takes for this movement to occur that is the critical thing…We will map these changes much more accurately using the tree rings,” Hogg told.
+“It’s the time it takes for this movement to occur that is the critical thing…We will map these changes much more accurately using the tree rings,” Hogg said.

-Scientists recently announced the magnetic north pole had moved unexpectedly.
-Instead of tracking steadily from the Canadian Arctic towards Siberia, it sped up so much that researchers had to update the World Magnetic Model (WMM)—a representation of Earth’s magnetic field that is used by GPS systems worldwide.
+Not long ago, scientists revealed that the magnetic north pole had moved unexpectedly.
+Usually, the tracking goes steadily from the Canadian Arctic to Siberia, but it sped up so much that the researchers had to renew the World Magnetic Model (WMM).
+The WMM is a representation of Earth’s magnetic field that is used worldwide by GPS systems.